adamshtrasner/OOP-Projects/TicTacToe/README.md

 # Tic-Tac-Toe
-A Java implementation of the famous tic tac toe game.
+A Java implementation of the famous Tic Tac Toe game.

 ## Table of contents
 * [Description](#description)